alexgordon25/bigbang/README.md

 # bigbang
-Big Bang, A Wordpress Starter Theme.
+Big Bang, A Wordpress Starter Theme for Developers.